 Bristol is consistently voted the best place to live in the UK, with vibrant local music, arts and gastronomic scenes, a wide range of modern and state of the art shopping, recreation and leisure facilities, a wealth of great local family days out, fantastic transport links for local, national and internal holidays, and a rich history.
-If you prefer country, village or smaller town living, NBT is also easily commutable from a range of attractive locations in North Somerset, South Gloucestershire and South Wales which is about to become even more attractive with the ending of the toll fees on the Severn Bridges from December 17th 2018
+If you prefer country, village or smaller town living, NBT is also easily commutable from a range of attractive locations in North Somerset, South Gloucestershire and South Wales which is now even more attractive with the ending of the toll fees on the Severn Bridges from December 17th 2018

 You must have appropriate UK professional registration.

 This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and it will be necessary for a submission for Disclosure to be made to the Disclosure and Barring Service.

 To print a document or save it to your computer, please click with your right mouse button on the document title and select "Save Target As...".
 You can then save the document in a suitable place on your computer ready to print it out.
 Clicking with the left mouse button will open the document in a new window (if your web browser can do so).

 Further details / informal visits contact

 Rachel Fielding Director of Midwifery and Head of Nursing